When I read Trudy Lieberman's recent piece, Rehabilitating the Image of the Emergency Room, I was reminded of a not-too-long-ago ER decision dilemma:

 But none of us is immune to making the wrong call.
 Our decisions about where to seek care for a health crisis are made largely in the absence of knowledge or expert advice, and as a result we often end up wasting our time and money as well as that of professionals and institutions.

 Health crises are common in the population, but rare among individuals.
 Regardless of our experience, when one happens to us, to a family member or a co-worker or in front of us on the Little League field, we know we must act.
 Right now, despite all the options and disincentives for doing so, the default action for most of us is calling 911 or getting ourselves to the ED.
 We would benefit from a little help here.

 So come on, those of you who have a stake in making health care more patient-centered!
 This is an easy win.

 If you are a primary care clinician in a practice or a medical home, tell your patients how you and your staff handle emergencies both during the day and after hours.
 Who should they call?
 What can they expect?
 Post this information, send it to them, remind them about it when you see them.

 If you are an employer, make sure your employees know what services you have purchased for them as part of their insurance benefit to help them respond to an emergency.
 Show them where this information is located on the premium information website or in the handbook; remind them about that nurse advice line.

-If you work for a health plan, communicate directly, clearly and consistently with beneficiaries about their specific benefit: what must they do to ensure care is covered?
+If you work for a health plan, communicate directly, clearly and consistently with members about their specific benefits: what must they do to ensure care is covered?
 Where on the plan website is there information that could help in making decisions about emergency care?

 Ideally, care that is patient-centered is organized to enable us to act to optimally benefit from the knowledge, services and technologies available to us.
 Each of these strategies would help us do so.